 Hormone Help for Burning Mouth Syndrome

-This article is about how hormone balancing helps control the pain of Burning Mouth Syndrome.
+With this knowledge and 30 years of experience I understand how hormone balancing helps control the pain of Burning Mouth Syndrome.
 The use of hormones is one of the newest and innovative ways to treat not only Burning Mouth Syndrome but to treat pain that is called neuropathic pain.
 Neuropathic pain is pain that is caused by disease or damage to the nervous system.

 Now let’s talk about how hormones help lessen the pain of Burning Mouth Syndrome.
 If you show up at your gynecologist’s office and tell her you want hormones to help your burning mouth, you will be faced with a blank stare.
 Mainly, the doctors who know about hormones and pain management are the pain management specialists and very few if any of them will have heard of Burning Mouth Syndrome.
 As far as gynecologists go, there are maybe a few gynecologists who have figured out this connection but the chances of finding one are nil.